-Questions about the currency in Cancun are one of the most often asked questions on my Cancun forum which is very much a personal choice.
+Questions about the currency in Cancun are one of the most often asked questions on our Cancun forum which is very much a personal choice.
 There are two accepted currencies in Cancun, US Dollars and Mexican Pesos.
 If you have to choose one my advice is to choose Pesos.
 However, there are situations where US Dollars work better for you.

 Dollars or Pesos in Cancun?

 Although there are always exceptions in Cancun, all small value items will be priced in Pesos.
 Items such as a packet of cigarettes, bus fare, a bottle of water etc. Higher value items such as tour prices, nightclub entrance prices will be priced in US Dollars.

 You will be able to pay for small items in Dollars, and you will be able to pay for tours and club entrances in Pesos.
 However, if you use the ‘wrong’ currency you’ll be subject to a poor exchange rate that could lose you as much as 20 per cent on the deal

 For those who don’t use US dollars regularly then why complicate matters by dealing with two unfamiliar currencies when you could just use Pesos?
 For those from the US who are used to Dollars you’ll open yourself up to all sorts off scams and shortchanging if you insist on sticking with dollars for every purchase.

 Why You’ll Lose Out Using Dollars For Small Items

 While Dollars are accepted almost anywhere you’ll often receive change in Pesos, and sometimes at very unfavorable rates.
 For example, the bus fare in Cancun is 12 pesos.